Flag of Russia: Variant versions

-A variant of the flag was authorized for private use by Tsar Nicholas II before World War I, adding the large state eagle on a yellow field (imperial standard) in the canton.
+A variant of the flag was authorised for private use by Tsar Nicholas II before World War I, adding the large state eagle on a yellow field (imperial standard) in the canton.
 It has never been used as the official state flag.
-Likewise, today some Russian people may use another variant of the flag defaced with the coat of arms (in this case the double-headed eagle is depicted without the shield) in the middle and the golden word РОССИЯ at the bottom.
+Likewise, today some Russian people may use another variant of the flag defaced with the coat of arms (in this case the double-headed eagle is depicted without the shield) in the middle and the golden word 'РОССИЯ' at the bottom.

 After the October Revolution of 1917, the tricolour design was banned, and a definitive new flag of the Russian SFSR was introduced in 1954 (see flag of the Russian SFSR), and this remained the republic's flag until the collapse of the Soviet Union in 1991.
 All of the Soviet republics' flags were created by introducing a small but noticeable change to the flag of the Soviet Union.
 For Russia, the change was an introduction of the left-hand blue band.
 The previous Soviet design was different, a plain red flag with different variants of the "RSFSR" abbreviation in the canton.
 Today, the Soviet flag is used by the supporters and members of the Communist Party of the Russian Federation.

-The tricolour was used by the anticommunist forces during the Civil War called the White movement.
+The tricolour was used by the anti-communist forces during the Civil War called the White movement.
 It was continued to be used by White émigrés in various countries as the Russian flag.
-The tricolour was associated both in Soviet Russia as well as the Russian White emigre communities as symbolizing a traditional tsarist Orthodox Russia.
+The tricolour was associated both in Soviet Russia as well as the Russian White emigre communities as symbolising a traditional tsarist Orthodox Russia.
 This flag can be seen inside a few Orthodox churches in the West established by the Russian communities.
 In the Soviet Union, the tricolour was used in films set in the pre-revolutionary period and was seen as a historical flag, especially after the 1940s.

 It, rather than the black-yellow-white colour combination, was readopted by Russia on 22 August 1991.
-That date is celebrated yearly as the national flag day.
+That date is celebrated yearly as National Flag Day per Presidential Decree No. 1714 of 20 August 1994.

 The Russian president uses a standard which was introduced via Presidential Decree No.319 on 15 February 1994.
 It is officially defined as the square tricolour with the coat of arms (in this case the double-headed eagle is depicted without the shield) in the middle.